Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-K-AS.md

 artifact: "ViridescentVenerer"
 affiliation: Kaedehara Clan
 weapon: "FreedomSworn"
+content: A wandering samurai of the once-famed Kaedehara Clan, Kazuha is a temporary crewmember of The Crux.
+tags: ["1.6", "character", "inazuma"]
+type: Sword

 ---

-A wandering samurai of the once-famed Kaedehara Clan, Kazuha is a temporary crewmember of The Crux.